A Local Community Journalism Fund: A new proposal for federal intervention (with local distribution) in America's news crisis

 Today, the Democracy Policy Network proposes a new model for how the federal government can directly and substantially address our local news and information crisis: A Local Community Journalism Fund, distributed out to every county in America, and allocated to local journalism outlets through local citizen juries.

-Here are the five pillars of the model:
+Here are the five pillars of a model that aims to address these questions:

 (2) Distribute public journalism funds each year to every county (or equivalent jurisdiction type) in America.
 We propose a $650,000 base allocation to each county, plus $35-per-resident above 20,000 residents, plus a $200,000 rural supplement, capping each county at $12 million per year.
 Counties with populations above 500,000 would be eligible for a supplemental allocation drawn from unallocated base funds, up to $27 million per year.
 The rural supplement is available to counties designated as rural under applicable federal standards and blended proportionally for counties with mixed rural and non-rural populations.

-The formula is calibrated to fund a genuinely viable newsroom at every eligible county size.
-For the smallest counties (20,000 to 50,000 population), the formula produces approximately $1.24 million against a minimum operating cost of roughly $580,000, leaving a 53 percent surplus above the floor.
-That surplus is intentional: it allows newsrooms to hire above the statutory minimum, build reserves, invest in digital infrastructure, and pay competitive salaries.
+The formula is calibrated to fund a genuinely viable newsroom at every eligible county size—and allowing newsrooms to build reserves, invest in digital infrastructure, and pay competitive salaries.
 The surplus grows at larger county sizes as the formula output remains below the cap but above operating costs.

 (3) Require that each county, in turn, distribute this funding in a way no politician, special interest group, or billionaire can interfere with: via local juries of randomly-selected citizens (similar to "citizen assemblies").
-These juries, picked in a similar manner to the way courtroom juries are picked, would decide which local media outlets in their community receive the money.
-This structure ensures that no political administration—regardless of its disposition toward the press—can use control of disbursements as leverage over news coverage.
-These juries could be convened, for example, every four years to allocate four-year grants of LCJF funds.
+These juries, selected in a similar manner to the way courtroom juries are, would decide which local media outlets in their community receive the money.
+This structure ensures that no political administration, federal or local—regardless of its disposition toward the press—can use control of disbursements as leverage over news coverage.
+These juries could be convened, for example, every four years to allocate four-year grants of federal funds.

-(5) Create oversight mechanisms to avoid waste, fraud, abuse, corruption, and interference.
-This includes both federal oversight over the allocation to counties and certification of citizen jury processes (including financial penalties for misconduct and federal causes of action), as well as local oversight over the use of funds by local journalism outlets.
+(5) Create federal and local oversight mechanisms to avoid waste, fraud, abuse, corruption, and interference.
+This includes federal certification of citizen jury processes, as well as local oversight by a community board to make sure funded outlets are not grossly abusing funding.

 This is a billionaire-proof (and politician-proof) model that can begin to transform and repair American local news.
 Such a program would inject money into local communities, create more than 50,000 new reporting jobs, and provide a check on government waste, fraud, and abuse.
 Moreover, it would help bolster the free press and the democratic system that requires it.
 And even though the newsrooms supported are rooted locally, they could help restore trust in state, national, and international news as well by creating trusted local media infrastructure that can serve as a bridge to a broader media ecosystem across America.